|The Frankfurt-Tipp rating:|

 |Rated:||From 0 years|

-Jan (Christian Ulmen) made it: Despite the rejection that his father-in-law Antonio (Alessandro Bressanello), in particular, had of him and the chaos that he caused during his visit to Italy, his great love Sara Marcipane (Mina Tander) married him.
+Jan (Christian Ulmen) has made it: despite the rejection he faced, especially from his father-in-law Antonio (Alessandro Bressanello), and the mess he made of the visit to Italy, the love of his life Sara Marcipane (Mina Tander) has married him.
 Actually, this should be celebrated with a romantic honeymoon to New York.
-But the work has put a spoke in the wheel for the couple.
-Now Sara is highly pregnant and soon they are a small family of their own.
-Relaxed love holidays are over for now.
-In order to fulfill Sara's great wish, Jan organizes a spontaneous trip to New York.
+But work put a spoke in the couple's wheel.
+Now Sara is heavily pregnant and soon they will be a little family of their own.
+Relaxed love vacations will be over for the time being.
+In order to fulfill Sara's big wish, Jan organizes a spontaneous trip to New York.
 Finally a honeymoon for two!
 The couple's happiness is perfect - until Papa Antonio decides to accompany them.
-And so the dream vacation already becomes a real nightmare at the airport, which not only puts Jan's already difficult relationship to his father-in-law to a hard test, but also his entire marriage to a hard test for Jan.
+And so the dream vacation turns into a real nightmare already at the airport, which puts not only his already difficult relationship with his father-in-law, but also his entire marriage to a hard test for Jan.

-Alongside the characters, unfortunately, the production also disappoints all along the line.
-The game with clichés, which in the first movie resulted in a funny and quite enigmatic Culture Clash comedy, turns out to be frighteningly flat.
-Moreover, there are scenes that seem to be implemented extremely sloppily, just to be able to offer a funny or nice picture.
-Jan and Sara go shopping for baby utensils.
-Jan says to all the purchases what a big package it is, whereupon the seller assures him that they will offer a delivery to Germany.
-Seconds later you see Jan walking through the streets of New York with the (apparently very light) parcel.
-Yes, it might look quite amusing, but it doesn't make any sense at all after talking to the shop assistant.
+In addition to the characters, the production is unfortunately disappointing all along the line.
+The play with clichés, which in the first film still resulted in a funny and quite enigmatic culture clash comedy, falls here frighteningly flat.
+Moreover, there are scenes that seem to be extremely sloppy, just to offer a funny or nice picture.
+For example, Jan and Sara go shopping for baby utensils.
+Jan says to all the purchases what a big package it is, whereupon the saleswoman assures him that they would offer a delivery to Germany.
+Seconds later, however, Jan is seen walking through the streets of New York with the (apparently very light) package.
+Yes, it might look quite amusing, but it makes no sense at all after the conversation with the saleswoman.

 An article by Frankfurt-Tipp